Neoteroi/BlackSheep-Docs/docs/authentication.md

 * How to use the built-in support for JWT Bearer authentication.
 * How to read the user's context in request handlers.

-> **Note:** the word "user" is usually used only to refer to human users, while
-> the word "service" is used to describe non-human clients.
-In Java and .NET, a
-> common word to describe a generic client is "principal".
+!!! warning

-> ❗ using JWT Bearer and OpenID integrations requires more dependencies: use
-> `pip install blacksheep[full]` to use these features
+    Using JWT Bearer and OpenID integrations requires more dependencies: use `pip install blacksheep[full]` to use these features

 ## Underlying library
 The authentication and authorization logic implemented for BlackSheep was